Godswilleo/UFirst_SalesDataAnalysis/README.md

 # UFirst Mechandize Limited
 ## Sales Analysis for the Year 2020

-Analyzed by - Godswill Enaohwo (Senior Data Analyst)
+Analyzed by - Godswill Enaohwo (Data Analyst)

 ## INTRODUCTION